dbb/subtle-patterns-gimp/README.md

 ## License

-From the website: "Subtle Patterns is a collection of 88 high quality design patterns for you to use freely.
-New patterns added weekly.
-A project by [Atle Mo](http://www.atlemo.com/)."
+This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+The patterns can be used freely in both personal and commercial projects with no attribution required, but always appreciated.
+Made by [Atle Mo](http://behindmyscenes.com/).

 ## Donations

-If you find the patterns useful, please consider donating to the project via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5FGBQBYFKUQK6)
+If you find the patterns useful, please consider donating to the project via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5FGBQBYFKUQK6).